fleetdm/fleet/docs/cli/README.md

 - Group related objects into a single file whenever it makes sense.
 One file is often easier to manage than several.
 See the [config-single-file.yml](../../examples/config-single-file.yml) file as an example of this syntax.
 - Don’t specify default values unnecessarily – simple and minimal configs will reduce errors.

-All of these files can be concatonated together into [one file](../../examples/config-single-file.yml) (seperated by `---`), or they can be in [individual files with a directory structure](../../examples/config-many-files) like the following:
+All of these files can be concatenated together into [one file](../../examples/config-single-file.yml) (seperated by `---`), or they can be in [individual files with a directory structure](../../examples/config-many-files) like the following:

 ```
 |-- config.yml